How does the Swiss Transfer Ticket work?

 You do not need further tickets.
 You can just start traveling with your Swiss Transfer Ticket.

 There are a few cable cars that allow free traveling on the first and last day.
 In such cases you may need to get a ticket as access gates require a specific ticket type.
 You can get a free ticket upon presenting your Swiss Transfer Ticket.

 Discounts on additional trips

-If you want to do trips apart from the inbound and outbound transfers included in the Swiss Transfer Ticket, you will have to purchase a regular ticket.
+If you want to make trips apart from the inbound and outbound transfers included in the Swiss Transfer Ticket, you will have to purchase a regular ticket.
 A Swiss Half Fare Card might be useful in this case.

 You do not need seat reservations for 99% of all trains and buses in Switzerland.
 You can just board with your Swiss Transfer Ticket.
 Exceptions are some international trains and some panoramic trains like the Glacier Express and Bernina Express.
 If you need, or want, seat reservations, you need to arrange for them separately.
 Seat reservations are not included in the Swiss Transfer Ticket.

 About bus seat reservations

 Once you're on board, you will need to present your Swiss Transfer Ticket to ticket controllers upon request.
 The controller may want to check your passport as well, to make sure you're the owner of the presented ticket.